-After the death of his best friend, ten-year-old Aidan Harris tries to cope with the grief but struggles with making sense of the situation, turning to the adults in his life for help only to find that they themselves are still holding onto past mistakes and regrets regarding the loss of their loved ones.
+After the death of his best friend, thirteen-year-old Aidan Harris tries to cope with the grief but struggles with making sense of the situation, turning to the adults in his life for help only to find that they themselves are still holding onto past mistakes and regrets regarding the loss of their loved ones.

 An empty subway car.
 One in the morning.
 A melting cake.
 Bridget Osbourne decides to strike up a conversation with Robert Goodman, but her intentions are much more than meets the eye.